tdegeus/GMatElastoPlasticFiniteStrainSimo/README.md

 ### Optimization

-It is advised to think about compiler optimization and about enabling *xsimd.
+It is advised to think about compiler optimization and about enabling *xsimd*.
 In *CMake* this can be done using the `xtensor::optimize` and `xtensor::use_xsimd` targets.
 The above example then becomes:

 ```cmake
 cmake_minimum_required(VERSION 3.1)